Language selection

 Set-aside contracts require substantial American content, and Canadian firms must strategically structure their partnerships with U.S. small businesses to meet U.S. content rules.

 A U.S. small business prime cannot exhibit "unusual reliance" on its Canadian subcontractors or allow any non-U.S. small business to perform 50 percent or more of the contract work.
-See Barriers – Other Considerations for a discussion of small business set-asides and the requirements for qualifying as a small business.
+See Barriers: Other considerations for a discussion of small business set-asides and the requirements for qualifying as a small business.

 Other ways to find partners